 Course of study

-The school provides a complete course of study according to Cambridge International Examination (CIE) curriculum from Playgroup to A Level.
+The school provides a complete course of study according to Cambridge Assessment International Education (CAIE) curriculum from Playgroup to A Level.

 Subjects taught :